abougouffa/minemacs/docs/packages.md

 * `embed`: Emacs package with utilities for embedded development with OpenOCD
 * `bitbake`: A set of Emacs modes for various Yocto/Bitbake file formats
 * `bitbake-ts-mode`: A `treesit`-based Bitbake major mode
-* `x86-lookup`: Quickly jump to Intel's x86 documentation from Emacs

 ## `me-experimental`
 * `eglot-x`: Extra non-standard functionalities for Eglot